new-guy/screeps-os/README.md

 ## Things we need

-- Colony objects need memory getters and setters
+- Colonies need to return sources as being available only if there's an open spot next to them